Bogdanp/dramatiq/docs/source/commercial.rst

 invoiced anually and come with NET30 terms.
 Each license costs $2,000 per year.

+Companies that are just starting out may get a commercial license free for one year.
+Ask about this in the "Additional Notes" section when you fill out the form below and tell me about your use case.

 If you're interested in purchasing a commercial license, fill out `this form`_ and I'll get back to you within one business day.